slimtoolkit/slim/README.md

 You can also run `docker-slim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.

-DockerSlim now also generates an AppArmor profile for your container (still more todo).
-DockerSlim also collects the information necessary to create seccomp filters.
-As soon as Docker supports seccomp DockerSlim will be able to auto-generate seccomp filters for you!
+DockerSlim now also generates AppArmor and Seccomp profiles for your container.

 Dependencies: